 To accelerate user adoption successfully, basic and advanced user training should be performed before a new EHR software goes live.
 It will make them feel more prepared for the change and even anticipate the new way of working.
 At this point, there’s no need to show them all the nooks and crannies of the new technology solution.
 Demonstrating basic and necessary functionality will be enough, and you will be able to catch up on the rest of it later on.

 No training can be successful without a skillful trainer.
 Therefore, picking up someone from the team who can “sell” the idea of using new software is vital.
-The best thing to do is to pick someone from the project team since those who have been involved in the entire EHR implementation process make the most insightful and inspiring teachers.
+The best thing to do is to pick someone from the project team since those who have been involved in the entire electronic health record implementation process make the most insightful and inspiring teachers.

 Step 10.
-Always have the contingency plan in place
+Always have a contingency plan in place

 Step 11.
 Collect feedback for further software improvements